voltbuilder/openssl-wasm/README.md

 ### Building

 `wasimake` is used to run `make`.
-After the build is complete several of the resultant wasienv generated shell scripts are modified in the following ways:
+After the build is complete several of the resulting wasienv generated shell scripts are modified in the following ways:

-* `wasmer` is used directly instead of `wasirun`, so flags can be passed to wasmer as needed (this could eventually become unnecessary with patches to wasmer and wasirun).
+* `wasmer` is used directly instead of `wasirun` so flags can be passed to wasmer as needed (this could eventually become unnecessary with patches to wasmer and wasirun).
 The following new flags are added:
    * `--dir=.` - this causes wasmer to set the CWD to the current directory in the filesystem (somewhat incorrectly - it only partially works with SDK 12)
    * `--mapdir=/build/openssl-${OPENSSL_VERSION}:/build/openssl-${OPENSSL_VERSION}` - this along with the flag above makes sure the tests can run properly by mapping the entire build directory from the container.
-I would like to simply map `/`, but this doesn't actually see to work in current versions of wasmer.
+I would like to simply map `/`, but this doesn't actually seem to work in current versions of wasmer.
    * `--mapdir=/dev:/dev` - this mapping is required until I can successfully set the cross compile flag (see below)
    * `--mapdir=/tmp:/tmp` - at least one test requires /tmp

-Additionally, every environment variable is passed to wasmer - this won't be needed once this issue is resolved: https://github.com/wasmerio/wasmer/issues/2078
+Additionally, every environment variable is passed to wasmer.
+This won't be needed once this issue is resolved: https://github.com/wasmerio/wasmer/issues/2078

 ### Testing

-The vast majority of the test suite runs successfully (but should be audited, it seems false positives are more likely than I would have expected).
-However the following test suites have disabled and the reasons are given below:
+The vast majority of the test suite runs successfully, but should be audited (false positives are more likely than I would have expected).
+However the following test suites have been disabled for the following reasons:

 * `test_errstr` - this will always fail due to linux/wasi mismatches and would be excluded if this was a legitimate cross-compile (flag set in configdata.pm)
 * `test_ca` - calls to rename for missing files appear to be broken in WASI (the wrong error code is returned, see: https://github.com/wasmerio/wasmer/issues/2534)
-* `test_rehash` - It looks like this could be related to the above error code issue, but also seems to point towards issues with WASI's symlink implementation - needs more investigation.
+* `test_rehash` - It looks like this could be related to the above error code issue, but also seems to point towards issues with WASI's symlink implementation (needs more investigation)
 * `test_x509_store` - won't work without rehash working

-Other than the errstr test, the rest of these failures point towards issues in wasmer, or the WASI SDK, rather than issues in the build itself.
+Other than the errstr test, the rest of these failures point towards issues in wasmer or the WASI SDK rather than issues in the build itself.